-fg_separate_colour_description_present_flag equal to 1 indicates that a distinct combination of luma bit depth, chroma bit depth, video full range flag, colour primaries, transfer characteristics, and matrix coefficients for the film grain characteristics specified in the SEI message is present in the film grain characteristics SEI message syntax. fg_separate_colour_description_present_flag equal to 0 indicates that the combination of luma bit depth, chroma bit depth, video full range flag, colour primaries, transfer characteristics, and matrix coefficients for the film grain characteristics specified in the SEI message are the same as indicated in VUI parameters for the CLVS.
+separate_colour_description_present_flag equal to 1 indicates that a distinct combination of luma bit depth, chroma bit depth, video full range flag, colour primaries, transfer characteristics, and matrix coefficients for the film grain characteristics specified in the SEI message is present in the film grain characteristics SEI message syntax. separate_colour_description_present_flag equal to 0 indicates that the combination of luma bit depth, chroma bit depth, video full range flag, colour primaries, transfer characteristics, and matrix coefficients for the film grain characteristics specified in the SEI message are the same as indicated in VUI parameters for the coded video sequence.

-NOTE 5 – When fg_separate_colour_description_present_flag is equal to 1, any of the luma bit depth, chroma bit depth, video full range flag, colour primaries, transfer characteristics, and matrix coefficients specified for the film grain characteristics specified in the SEI message could differ from that for the pictures in the CLVS.
+NOTE 5 – When separate_colour_description_present_flag is equal to 1, any of the luma bit depth, chroma bit depth, video full range flag, colour primaries, transfer characteristics, and matrix coefficients specified for the film grain characteristics specified in the SEI message could differ from that for the pictures in the coded video sequence.

-When VUI parameters are not present for the CLVS or the value of vui_colour_description_present_flag is equal to 0, and equivalent information to that conveyed when vui_colour_description_present_flag is equal to 1 is not conveyed by external means, fg_separate_colour_description_present_flag shall be equal to 1.
+When VUI parameters are not present for the coded video sequence, and equivalent information is not conveyed by external means, separate_colour_description_present_flag shall be equal to 1.

-The decoded image Idecoded used in the equations in this clause is in the same colour representation domain as the simulated film grain signal.
-Therefore, when any of these parameters does differ from that for the pictures in CLVS, the decoded image Idecoded used in the equations in this clause would be in a different colour reporesentation domain than that for the pictures in the CLVS.
-For example, when the value of fg_bit_depth_luma_minus8 + 8 is greater than BitDepthY (i.e., the bit depth of the luma component of the pictures in the CLVS), the bit depth of Idecoded used in the equations in this clause is also greater than BitDepthY.
+The decoded image Idecoded used in the equations in this subclause is in the same colour representation domain as the simulated film grain signal.
+Therefore, when any of these parameters does differ from that for the pictures in coded video sequence, the decoded image Idecoded used in the equations in this subclause would be in a different colour representation domain than that for the pictures in the coded video sequence.
+For example, when the value of film_grain_bit_depth_luma_minus8 + 8 is greater than the bit depth of the luma component of the pictures in the coded video sequence, the bit depth of Idecoded used in the equations in this subclause is also greater than the bit depth of the luma component of the pictures in the coded video sequence.
 In such a case, the decoded image Idecoded corresponding to an actual decoded picture would be generated by converting the actual decoded picture to be in the same colour representation domain as the the simulated film grain signal.
 The process for converting an actual decoded pictures to the 4:4:4 colour format with same colour representation domain as the the simulated film grain signal is not specified in this Specification.

-fg_bit_depth_luma_minus8 plus 8 specifies the bit depth used for the luma component of the film grain characteristics specified in the SEI message.
-When fg_bit_depth_luma_minus8 is not present in the film grain characteristics SEI message, the value of fg_bit_depth_luma_minus8 is inferred to be equal to BitDepthY − 8.
+film_grain_bit_depth_luma_minus8 plus 8 specifies the bit depth used for the luma component of the film grain characteristics specified in the SEI message.
+When film_grain_bit_depth_luma_minus8 is not present in the film grain characteristics SEI message, the value of film_grain_bit_depth_luma_minus8 is inferred to be equal to bit_depth_luma_minus8 − 8.

-The value of fgBitDepth[ 0 ] is derived as follows:
+The value of filmGrainBitDepth[ 0 ] is derived as follows:

-fgBitDepth[ 0 ] = fg_bit_depth_luma_minus8 + 8 (16)
+filmGrainBitDepth[ 0 ] = film_grain_bit_depth_luma_minus8 + 8 (D-14)

-fg_bit_depth_chroma_minus8 plus 8 specifies the bit depth used for the Cb and Cr components of the film grain characteristics specified in the SEI message.
-When fg_bit_depth_chroma_minus8 is not present in the film grain characteristics SEI message, the value of fg_bit_depth_chroma_minus8 is inferred to be equal to BitDepthC − 8.
+film_grain_bit_depth_chroma_minus8 plus 8 specifies the bit depth used for the Cb and Cr components of the film grain characteristics specified in the SEI message.
+When film_grain_bit_depth_chroma_minus8 is not present in the film grain characteristics SEI message, the value of film_grain_bit_depth_chroma_minus8 is inferred to be equal to bit_depth_chroma_minus8 − 8.

-The value of fgBitDepth[ c ] for c = 1 and 2 is derived as follows:
+The value of filmGrainBitDepth[ c ] for c = 1 and 2 is derived as follows:

-fgBitDepth[ c ] = fg_bit_depth_chroma_minus8 + 8, with c = 1, 2 (17)
+filmGrainBitDepth[ c ] = film_grain_bit_depth_chroma_minus8 + 8 with c = 1, 2 (D-15)